-We now formalize the form of communication between Idialogues that was indicated by feature 4 at the beginning of Section IV.
-It consists in a selection (for merging) by P of two Pcomponents from the global state, and a consecutive choice by O of one of the two possible current statements for the merged component.
+Communication between I-dialogues is formalized according to feature 4 (from the beginning of Section III): first P selects (for merging) two P-components from the global state, then O chooses one of the two possible current statements for the merged component.

-This results in the following additional external (two-part) dialogue rule merge.
+This results in the following additional external (twopart) dialogue rule merge.

-merge consists of two consecutive external moves:

-1. [P-part] P picks two (indices of) P-components $\Pi_1 \vdash{\iota 1} C_1$ and $\Pi_2 \vdash{\iota 2} C_2$ from the current global state and indicates that $\Pi_1 \cup \Pi_2$ are the granted formulas of the resulting merged dialogue sequent.
+merge consists of two consecutive external moves: 1) [P-part] P picks two (indices of) P-components $\Pi_1 \vdash{\iota 1} C_1$ and $\Pi_2 \vdash{\iota 2} C_2$ from the current global state and indicates that $\Pi_1 \cup \Pi_2$ are the granted formulas of the resulting merged dialogue sequent.

-2. [O-response] In response to this external P-move, O chooses either C_1 or C_2 as the current formula of the merged component, which is indexed by 11 or 12, correspondingly.
+2) [O-response] In response to this external P-move, O chooses either C_1 or C_2 as the current formula of the merged component, which is indexed by 11 or 12, correspondingly.

 P-G-dialogues are defined exactly as P-I-dialogues, except for allowing also applications of merge.
-In particular, the notions of normal and sequentialized dialogues carry directly over from P-I-dialogues to P-G-dialogues.
+In particular, the notions of normal and sequentialized dialogues carry over directly from P-I-dialogues to P-G-dialogues.

 Unlike the other external moves, merge increases the winning powers of the proponent: for P-G-dialogue games there exists a winning strategy for every instance of the linearity axiom $(A \supset B) \lor (B \supset A)$.
 We show this by referring to the P-I-dialogue of the previous example for $(a \supset b) \lor (a \supset b)$, as presented in Figure 2.
-It is not difficult to see that, even in the case of nonatomic instances of the linearity axiom, P can always force the dialogue to enter a global state $\{A, B_p \vdash_1 B, B, A_p \vdash_2 A\}$, where both components are P-components.
-Thus, using the mergerule a winning strategy is obtained by matching the last node in Figure 2 with the first node of the following tree:
+It is not difficult to see that, even in the case of non-atomic instances of the linearity axiom, P can always force the dialogue to enter a global state $\{A, B_p \vdash_1 B, B, A_p \vdash_2 A\}$, where both components are P-components.
+Thus, using the merge-rule a winning strategy is obtained by matching the last node in Figure 2 with the first node of the following tree:

-VI.
-ADEQUATENESS OF P-G-DIALOGUES FOR G
+Adequateness of P-G-dialogues for G

 To match winning strategies of parallel dialogues with proofs, we have to switch from sequent to hypersequent calculi.

-Hypersequent calculi arise by generalizing standard sequent calculi to refer to whole contexts of sequents instead of single sequents.
-In our context, a hypersequent is defined as a finite, non-empty multiset of LI-sequents, called components; written in form

-$$\Gamma_1 \longrightarrow C_1 \mid \ldots \mid \Gamma_n \longrightarrow C_n$$
+The latter arise by generalizing standard sequent calculi to refer to whole contexts of sequents instead of single sequents.
+In our context, a hypersequent is defined as a finite, non-empty multiset of LI-sequents, written in form $\Gamma_1 \Rightarrow C_1 \mid \ldots \mid \Gamma_n \Rightarrow C_n$.

-The symbol "|" is intended to denote disjunction at the meta-level.
+The symbol "|" denotes disjunction at the meta-level.